 If you were to ask my opinion, I’d say Americans are struggling to create new ways to honor and memorialize those we love.
 (Or, we rediscover and adapt old traditions, as seen in last week’s post on cremation urn wreaths.)
 Today I’d like to explore sympathy gift baskets; sometimes called bereavement baskets.

-There are lots of good sympathy gift ideas here, but I think the one I appreciate most is the ‘custom ‘self-care basket.’
+There are lots of good and thoughtful sympathy gift ideas here, but I think the one I appreciate most is the ‘custom ‘self-care basket.’
 The author says it “could include a variety of items such as bath salts and lotions, candles, gift certificates for self-care services (and) movies.”
-With deeper thought you could come up with truly personal ideas to help brighten someone’s day.
+With deeper thought you could come up with truly unique bereavement basket ideas to help brighten someone’s day.

 When news of a death occurs, we naturally want to reach out to comfort those left behind – but how?
 We’re lost for words; we don’t know what to do to show our support.
 And, to some degree, we want to avoid the pain of confronting their loss and grief.
 Here’s a very personal example: